Neil Gorsuch: 5 Things To Know About Donald Trump’s Supreme Court Pick

 5. Neil could have a hard time getting confirmed, seeing as many Democrats are still angry that President Barack Obama’s last appointment did not get through the Senate.

 The bench has been down a justice since Scalia’s death because the Republican-led Senate refused to confirm President Barack Obama‘s pick, Merrick Garland.
-Because of that mess, Democratic Senator Jeff Merkley said he plans to filibuster Neil’s confirmation, meaning that 60 votes out of 100 would need to go to Neil.
+Many Democrats believe that the Republicans essentially robbed Obama of his pick just because they wanted to wait and see if a Republican president would take office and give them another conservative judge.
+Before Neil was even announced as Trump’s pick, Democratic Senator Jeff Merkley said he would filibuster the nominee’s confirmation, meaning that 60 votes out of 100 would need to go to Neil.
 That would make things difficult for the Republicans who have a 52-48 majority, because they’d need to win over some Democrats to get Neil through.

 HollywoodLifers, what do you think of Trump’s supreme court pick?
 Give us all your thoughts below!